catalyst-eval/knowledge-base/concept-evolution-log.md

 ### Interoception & Regulatory Models
 Interoception serves as a foundational component of emotional regulation, with awareness of internal bodily states being a prerequisite for effective self-regulation.
 This relationship emphasizes the importance of developing bodily awareness in neurodivergent individuals as part of a comprehensive approach to improving regulatory capacity.

+### Post-Separation Dynamics & Communication Protocols
+The understanding of post-separation dynamics directly informs the development of structured communication protocols, with boundary enforcement strategies being essential to maintaining healthy separation while co-parenting effectively.
+This relationship emphasizes the importance of formalized communication boundaries in high-conflict relationships.